Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Squaw Valley-based Harris Corporation joined CTP Systems in Israel.
 They developed the communication industry’s first Wireless PBX systems, thanks to a BIRD grant.

 Mindsense Biosystems Ltd., an Israeli company targeting the discovery of biological markers for psychiatric disorders, has teamed with Ciphergen Biosystems, Inc., a California-based developer and manufacturer of the ProteinChip System for protein discovery, characterization, and assay development.
 The Mindsense and Ciphergen collaborative plan includes the use of proteomics tools such as the ProteinChip for the discovery of major depression biomarkers in blood samples.
-Currently available methods for diagnosis and monitoring of psychiatric disorders are based on the use of formal questionnaires/interviews.
+Currently, available methods for diagnosis and monitoring of psychiatric disorders are based on the use of formal questionnaires/interviews.
 The introduction of biochemical tools will add objectivity to the current process and will shorten the duration of the assessment of therapeutic efficacy.
 This approach allows for the reliable comparison of clinical status over extended periods of time.

 Neuromuscular Electrical Stimulation Systems (NESS) Ltd., an Israeli company using Functional Electrical Stimulation (FES) for rehabilitation of the upper body extremity, has teamed with J&J Independence Technologies, Inc., a Johnson & Johnson subsidiary whose mission is the development of products using innovative technologies to help meet the needs and desires of people with disabilities.
-The project focuses on the development of a system that assists in the rehabilitation and improves the quality of life of children suffering from cerebral palsy or from traumatic head injuries.
+The project focuses on the development of a system that assists in the rehabilitation and improves the quality of life of children suffering from cerebral palsy or traumatic head injuries.
 The purpose of the system will be to activate the patient’s neuromuscular system to improve the condition of the malfunctioning limbs, normalize posture, and restore functional movements.
-The system will stimulate the child, encourage maximum participation and acknowledge success at a self-adapting level.
+The system will stimulate the child, encourage maximum participation, and acknowledge success at a self-adapting level.

 In 2016, Evogene in Rehovot and Arcadia Biosciences in Davis received a BIRD grant to work on novel drought-tolerant wheat varieties.
 In 2019, AgroScout from Misgav and San Francisco-based Birdstop received support to develop a digital agronomy system for automated early detection of crop diseases and pests using a drone-in-a-box platform.
 Another grant that year went to Raicol Crystals in Rosh Ha’ayin and Qubitekk, Inc. in Bakersfield to develop an efficient miniaturized entangled photon source for quantum computing.
 Netanya-based 3PLW and Albany-based Corumat received support to develop Food Waste Derived High-Performance Compostable Packaging.

 In 2020, BeeHero, based in Tel Aviv, and Tauzer Apiaries from Woodland received funding to develop a smart pollination platform for better crop yields.
-Also, in 2020, Vaya Vision in Or Yehuda teamed with Trimble in Sunnyvale to develop a perception-based autonomous-driving system for vehicles and heavy machinery in the agriculture, construction, and mining markets.
+Also, in 2020, Vaya Vision in Or Yehuda teamed with Trimble in Sunnyvale to develop a perception-based autonomous driving system for vehicles and heavy machinery in the agriculture, construction, and mining markets.

-Also in 2020, the BIRD Homeland Security (HLS) program funded a project by Ception Technologies in Jerusalem and Hivemapper in Burlingame to develop a Fused Air and Ground 3D Mapping System.
+Also, in 2020, the BIRD Homeland Security (HLS) program funded a project by Ception Technologies in Jerusalem and Hivemapper in Burlingame to develop a Fused Air and Ground 3D Mapping System.

 BIRD Energy has provided a grant for Panoramic Power, Ltd, from Kidron, Israel, and Mazzetti Nash Lipsey Burch (MNLB) from San Francisco to develop and pilot a self-powered, wireless current sensor that will facilitate load management strategies in commercial buildings.

 Over recent years tech giant Apple has invested significant money and manpower in the Israeli market.
-Israeli 3D sensor company PrimeSense was acquired by Apple for a reported $360 million in November 2013.
-There is no official word yet as to why Apple purchased the company, but speculation suggests that they will be developing a similar program to Microsoft’s Xbox Kinect, or integrating more motion-based user interfaces into their next generation of devices.
+Apple acquired Israeli 3D sensor company PrimeSense for a reported $360 million in November 2013.
+There is no official word yet as to why Apple purchased the company, but speculation suggests that they will be developing a similar program to Microsoft’s Xbox Kinect or integrating more motion-based user interfaces into their next generation of devices.
 In August 2014, Apple announced five new Vice Presidents, including Israeli-born Johny Srouji as the Vice President of Hardware and Technologies.
 Johny is a former resident of Haifa and is now the top Israeli in Silicon Valley.
 International news sources reported on August 28 that Apple is poised to open a new office for marketing and sales in Herzliya, expanding its presence in the Israeli market and creating new jobs in addition to the 600 Israelis already employed by the company.
 Apple’s CEO Tim Cook met with Netanyahu earlier in 2014 to discuss market viability, and Apple now heads a list of tech giants with offices in Israel, including LG, Toshiba, Samsung, and Asus.
 For more information on this expansion of Apple’s business into Israel.

 Scientific Innovations